BSM-EFT/MSSM-to-SMEFT/examples/README.md

-# Matching conditions: Examples from Section 5
+# Matching conditions: examples from section 5

 Here we provide the Mathematica notebooks for reproducing the results of *Section 5 - Matching conditions and validation of results*.